Michelle37101/Library-Hyread-Ebook-Searching/README.md

 # Library-Hyread-Ebook-Searching
-the script for finding free ebooks in the Taiwanese public library on Hyread platform
+The script for finding free ebooks in the Taiwanese public library on Hyread platform It is My First Github Project
+Just for sharing tiny tools for self-using